vonshick/Tidyverse-Data-Pipeline/README.md

 Only one step of data validation was added to the script - testing if ID is unique for each data set.
 I didn't see a reason to remove any of the records.
-E.g. I found some special characters in class names but I was not convinced it's the reason to drop the appropriate values.
+E.g. I found some special characters in class names but I was not convinced if it's the reason to drop the appropriate values.

 In my opinion decision to remove some records (or to automate removing of them) may be taken after a conversation with the data owner / client who knows their business purpose best.

+I attached the example tests I made during the data exploration in ```exploration.R``` file.

 Command to run (in RStudio Cloud):
 ```R